elumeo/jfs-core/README.md

 ## Using jfs-core in another project

+### Dependencies

+- all dependencies that are used outside of the core have to be listed in the ```dependencies``` in package.json
+- webpack creates a dependency graph for the build -> bundle size is not effected
+- jfc components only have a peer dependency to the core

 ### Transpilation and compilation

 - jfs-core 9 is going to be **pretranspiled** to JavaScript